 To ensure the safety and enjoyment of all expedition attendees, certain rules and laws must be followed.
 This is all the more important when one considers that these trips are being run with the blessing and support of the National Forest Service.
 Federal officers and employees of the Forest Service will be dropping by the expeditions to check in and to talk ‘squatch with us, so expect to be observed.
-Attendees that refuse to follow these simple rules will be asked to leave with no refund, with no exception.
+Attendees that refuse to follow these simple rules will be asked to leave with no refund, with no exceptions.

 Many specific rules and procedures will be dealt with in the private forum, such as how to notify the expedition leader of your intended whereabouts during day trips, or other safety concerns.
 For now, just know that the most important rules to follow are just common sense.